nncast/PharmacyInventory/README.md

 # PharmacyInventory
 (2024)

 **PharmacyInventory** is a desktop-based inventory management system developed in **VB.NET** for pharmacies and medical suppliers.
 It enables real-time tracking of inventory levels, supply movement, and delivery logistics, including driver dispatch and delivery records.

 ## Features
 - Inventory management with stock in/out tracking
 - Delivery tracking and driver assignment
-- Item quantity monitoring and restock indicators
 - Windows Forms interface for ease of use
 - MySQL database integration